ionic-team/ionic-docs/src/pages/studio/running.md

 To debug running apps, see the docs for debugging [iOS Apps](/docs/building/ios#debugging-ios-apps) and [Android Apps](/docs/building/android#debugging-android-apps).

-## Deploying Apps
+## Installing Apps

-To deploy an app, use _Run_ and then switch off the _Live Reload_ option.
-This will copy app assets onto the target device or emulator, instead of using a Dev Server.
+To install a standalone version of an app, use _Run_ and then switch off the _Live Reload_ option.

+This will copy app assets onto the target device or emulator, instead of using a Dev Server, which allows the app to continue working when the device to be disconnected from the computer.